CosmWasm/sylvia-book/src/basics/remote.md

 # Next step

-In front of us is the last chapter of `sylvia` basics.
-Let's learn about some good practices before we will get to writing our own contracts.
+Next we will learn about defining `CustomMsg` and `CustomQuery` in our contracts.